 While no amount of money can give you back the opportunity to enjoy precious moments with your loved one, you can see that the party responsible is punished through a monetary judgment.
 While this might not feel like the justice your loved one deserves, this often is the only way to ensure that the wrongdoer experiences consequences.
 The monetary recovery can also provide the financial resources necessary to ensure that you can continue supporting your family and providing for their future.

 The initial step in ensuring the wrongdoer is held responsible is to speak to a Stockton wrongful death lawyer in San Joaquin County, CA. Admittedly, the thought of dealing with insurance companies and legal procedures might not sound like something you want to face at this time.
 Unfortunately, insurance companies will not pause while you grieve, nor will they hesitate in exploiting legal deadlines to avoid paying for their insured's misconduct.What Constitutes a Wrongful Death Claim?

 A legal claim for wrongful death includes an insurance company claim and/or a lawsuit seeking damages against an individual, business, or government entity that intentionally or negligently caused an individual's death.
-Another way to understand a wrongful death insurance claim or lawsuit is that it essentially constitutes a personal injury claim where the victim does not survive his or her injuries.
+Another way to understand a wrongful death insurance claim or a lawsuit is that it essentially constitutes a personal injury claim where the victim does not survive his or her injuries.
 Some examples of wrongful death claims include:

 - Motor vehicle accidents involving negligent drivers